FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ### Partial update

 This update occurs on the selected feed only.
-To trigger it, you need to click on the feed menu update link.
+To trigger it, simply click on the update link in the feed menu.

 ![Feed menu](../img/users/refresh.2.png)

 # Filtering articles

-While the number of articles stored by FreshRSS increase, it is important to have efficient filters to display only a subset of the articles.
-There is several methods with different criterion.
-Most of the time, those methods can be combined.
+When the number of articles stored by FreshRSS inevitably grows larger, it's important to use efficient filters to display only a subset of the articles.
+There are several methods that filter with different criteria.
+Usually those methods can be combined.

 ## By category

 This is the easiest method.
 You only need to click on the category title in the side panel.
-There are two special categories on top of that panel:
+There are two special categories at the top of the panel:

-  * *Main feed* which displays only articles from feeds marked as available in that category
+  * *Main feed* displays only articles from feeds marked as available in that category
-  * *Favourites* which displays only articles marked as favourites
+  * *Favourites* displays only articles marked as favourites

 ## By feed

-There is several methods to filter articles by feed:
+There are several methods to filter articles by feed:

   * by clicking the feed title in the side panel
   * by clicking the feed title in the article details